connahyah/IsolatedIsopods/README.md

 Review scores rating

 # ETL
-Ensure each listing is a unique property
-31253 unique properties
+Count number of unique properties --> 31253

-neighbourhood dataframe
-Merge to show comparison between neighborhood and price
+Compare neighborhood and price

-host info data frame
-Merge to show comparison between superhost status and price
+Compare superhost status and price

-Property stats dataframe
-Merge to show comparison between bedroom and price Merge to show comparison between bathroom and price
+Compare bedroom and price

+Compare bathroom and price

-Associated Fees dataframe
-Merge to show comparison between fees and price
+Compare fees and price

-Property Reviews Dataframe
-Merge to show comparison between superhost status and price
+Compare superhost status and price

 # Use pandas to load json converted DataFrame into database